tweag/nickel/CONTRIBUTING.md

 the implementation, eventually submitting changes as a pull request.

 **Try to keep pull requests small and focused**.
-Avoid packing refactoring, cosmetic changes or anything not directly related to your original motivation in the same pull request.
-If preliminary steps make sense as standalone works, don't hesitate to split your pull request into several ones.
+Avoid packing refactoring, cosmetic changes or anything not directly related to your original goal in the same pull request.
+If preliminary steps make sense as standalone changes, don't hesitate to split your pull request into several ones.

 1. Create a new topic branch: `git checkout -b feature/adding-some-stuff`
 2. Implement your changes and commit them.
 Try to keep commits focused as well.
 3. Documentation: If you added new items (functions, modules) to the public API of a crate, please document those items in-code.
-If you made an user-facing change, please update the existing documentation (in particular the user-manual) in consequence.
+If you made an user-facing change (syntax, stdlib, language features, etc.), please update the existing documentation (in particular the user-manual) in consequence.
 4. Tests: be it for bug fixing or adding new features, try to write extensive tests as much as possible, to ensure the correctness of your changes as well as avoiding regressions.